10 of the Best Easy to grow flowering plants

 Daffodils Narcissus

-It is easy to overlook Daffodils, but off all the spring bulbs, daffodils are very easy to grow.
+It is easy to overlook Daffodils, but of all the spring bulbs, daffodils are easy to grow.
 Once planted to the right depth, they can be left alone to get on with the job of flowering each year.

 You can feed bulbs after flowering, but equally if you don't, they will still flower and many Narcissus have the bonus of being scented.
 They will tolerate a wide range of conditions and return reliably each year..